Assessing survival models by interval testing with Poisson-binomial distributions: Methods

-\underline{\textbf{Extension to specified intervals}} The methodology above describes how events can be modelled within each interval.
+The methodology above describes how events can be modelled within each interval.
 However, the intervals themselves are entirely determined by the censor times.
-It is often of interest to understand events in specified intervals (for example 10 evenly-spaced intervals up to the last censor.)
+It is often of interest to understand events in specified intervals (for example 10 evenly-spaced intervals up to the last censor).
 Below, we extend the methodology to allow for such an analysis.